he1nh/openshift-prometheus/README.md

 ```

 > The Prometheus server running in above pod will fail to start because it is assuming it is running under the root account.

-> To allow all pods within the monitoring project to be run under any user account (including root) perform below command.
+Allow the server to be started up under any account (including root).
-> Which will add the default user to the anyuid security context constraint.
+By adding the default project user to the anyuid security context constraint (scc).

 ```code
 oc login -u system:admin
 oc adm policy add-scc-to-user anyuid -z default -n monitoring
 ```

+Redeploy Prometheus

 ```code
 oc deploy prometheus --latest --follow oc get pods
 ```

-Lets acces Prometheus
+Expose the created service, so we can access it from outside the cluster

 ```code
 oc expose svc prometheus
 oc get routes
 ```

+## Prometheus

-Navigate to above URL and browse trough the different targets in the *status* pulldown menu.
+Navigate to above URL.
+And browse trough the different targets in the *status* pulldown menu.

 ![Prometheus Screenshot](/images/prometheus-screenshot-1.png)

-## Modify the default prometheus config
+## Cluster monitoring

+To monitor the cluster with OpenShift we will be using the kubernetes serivce discovery feature in Prometheus.
+Using the prometheus configuration from the Prometheus documentation.

+creat a configmap holding the prometheus configuartion file

 ```code
 oc ceate configmap prometheus-config --from-file config/prometheus-kubernetes.yml